 What Is Embedded BI?

-Embedded business intelligence (BI) refers to the integration of BI tools and processes such as taking data points and transforming them into visual resources that can be used by users to make intelligent business decisions.
+Embedded business intelligence (BI) refers to the integration of BI tools and processes, such as taking data points and transforming them into visual resources that can be used by users to make intelligent business decisions.
 Tools and processes that are part of the embedded BI include collecting, storing, and retrieving data, the creation of reports, dashboards, and other data visualization based on that data, and more.
 Embedded BI is different from traditional BI because it is not a standalone application.
 Instead, the embedded analytics system puts all the capabilities of BI directly in context within the applications users already use.

 What Is an Embedded Dashboard?

 Dashboards are powerful tools to influence users’ decision-making processes.
 They help users get at-a-glance information on their most important KPIs and metrics and display relevant and actionable data.
-Embedded dashboards are screens that display data and data insights within existing applications that they have been integrated in.
+Embedded dashboards are screens that display data and data insights within existing applications that they have been integrated into.
 The embedded dashboard can be static, but a good embedded analytics solution offers interactive experiences allowing users to go beyond simply viewing.

 Embedded Dashboards Common Visualizations